4th Course – Aperture And Depth Of field

 Does the aperture affect the depth field?

-The greater the shooting distance the deeper the depth of field (the other 2 factors remaining the same), for example, if the subject is photographed from three & then from seven meters away, the zone of sharpness in the foreground & the background is greater at seven meters.
+Finally, the farther the subject is from the camera, the deeper the depth of field, assuming the other two factors remain constant.
+For example, a subject is photographed from three meters away and then from seven meters away. the zone of sharpness in both the foreground and background will be greater at seven meters.
+Consequently, increasing shooting distance can help maintain focus across a larger area of the image.

 F/5